CZ-NIC/knot-resolver/doc/index.rst

 Knot Resolver is an open-source implementation of a caching validating DNS resolver.
 Modular architecture keeps the core tiny and efficient, and it also provides a state-machine like API for extensions.

-If you are a new user, please start with chapter for :ref:`getting started <gettingstarted-chapter>`.
+If you are completely a new user or new to version 6, please start with chapters for :ref:`getting started <gettingstarted-chapter>` and :ref:`upgrading guide <upgrading-to-6>`.

 .. toctree::
    :caption: Getting Started